ubco-W2022T2-data301/project-group-group38/Dataset Description.md

 Similar to Coleton, I am interested in Hawaii as a vacation destination and plan on being a frequent traveler to the island.
 I am interested in what makes a good Airbnb versus a bad one, and to be able to create a dataset that can help me point my vacation planning in the right direction.
 A bunch of people I know also love to travel to Hawaii, so having an Airbnb guide on the best places to stay in the best locations and for the right reasons would be awesome to have as a tool in the future.

-**Person 3: Drake Snitynsky**

-My research will assess when is the optimal time to travel to Hawaii and should you stay at an Airbnb or Hotel.
-When my family goes for a vacation we have always stayed at a hotel resort usually during March spring break.
-When we decide to go on our next holiday I am curious to try the Airbnb experience.
-I've noticed the uphill trend in booking a private vacation getaway rather than the typical hotel.
-I am going to conduct reseach to determine the optimal time to travel and compare costs per night at a hotel and Airbnb to see which is better value.